Frankish War (428): Background

 province Germania Secunda they delivered troops to the Limitanei in charge of guarding the Rhine border.
 During the crisis in which the Western Empire ended up as a result of the Rhine crossing and the civil war that broke out, both tribes supported the British usurpator Constantine III and after its decline the Gallic usurper Jovinus.
 The commander-in-Chief of the Western army Constantius III made an end to the civil war and restored central authority in Gaul.
 He concluded new treaties with the peoples on the Rhine border and thereby restored the bond with Emperor Honorius.

 The invasion of the Franks

-According to Sulpicius Alexander, the Franks were led by regales, little kings.
+According to Sulpicius Alexander, the Franks were led by regales, ("little kings").
 No names of them are handed down from contemporary sources.
-Chlodio, is the first king that was written about.
-Taking advantage of the weakening of Roman power caused by the Roman Civil between 427 and 429, the Franks invaded Belgica Secunda in northern Gaul and occupied the territory to the Somme.
+Chlodio is the first king that was written about.
+Taking advantage of the weakening of Roman power caused by the Roman civil war of 427–429 between 427 and 429, the Franks invaded Belgica Secunda in northern Gaul and occupied the territory to the Somme.
 The armed forces conquered the Northern-Gall cities Tournai, Cambrai and Arras.
 His raid was successful because the Roman militias deployed against him were defeated or expelled.
 A real reaction from the Romans was not at first because the commander-in-chief of the Gallic field army had traveled to Ravenna, which is the most plausible reason why the Roman counterattack took some time.